Robin Frijns: Endurance racing career

-FIA World Endurance Championship
+FIA World Endurance Championship (2021—)

 2021

 On 21 January 2021, Team WRT announced it would enter an Oreca 07 in the FIA World Endurance Championship with Robin Frijns as one of its drivers.
 It was later announced he would share the car with Charles Milesi and Ferdinand Habsburg.
 After a difficult first race the team won the three last races, including the 2021 24 Hours of Le Mans, claiming the World Championship on their debut.
 Frijns was at the wheel of the car at the 24 Hours of Le Mans when the sister car stopped on the final lap while leading the race.
 He subsequently inherited the lead and was able to fend off the chasing Oreca 07 from Tom Blomqvist and win the race by just over 7 tenths of a second.

 2022

 For the 2022 season Frijns remained at Team WRT, partnering Rene Rast and Sean Gelael.
-The season started out strongly, as after a second place in the 1000 Miles of Sebring Frijns and his teamamtes won the 6 Hours of Spa-Francorchamps, taking the championship lead in the process.
+The season started out strongly, as after a second place in the 1000 Miles of Sebring Frijns and his teammates won the 6 Hours of Spa-Francorchamps, taking the championship lead in the process.
 However, despite the Dutchman taking pole for the 24 Hours of Le Mans at the following round, the team would be forced to retire from the race after Frijns crashed during the 18th hour.
 Another setback came at the subsequent 6 Hours of Monza, as a twelfth place meant that the team once again would miss out on points.
 Despite a strong end to the season, in which Frijns and his comrades took victories at Fuji, where Frijns experienced an issue with the team radio during the second part of the race, meaning that he couldn't communicate with his engineer, and Bahrain, the point-less middle part of the campaign meant that the team missed out on the championship to Jota, finishing second in the standings.

 2023

 Frijns was retained by Team WRT for the 2023 season alongside Ferdinand Habsburg and Sean Gelael again.
+A luckless season followed, as the trio lost out on a podium at the 24 Hours of Le Mans due to a suspension problem, gave up victory at Monza due to a rare failure of the Gibson engine, and had to settle for second in Bahrain, where a wheel gun issue at the final stop dropped Frijns to second - behind the title-winning sister car.
+Frijns, Habsburg, and Gelael ended up fourth in the championship by year's end.